planeguy/clusterfriend/objects.md

 - items: array of feed items

 ###optional
-- old: boolean for if this is current (falsey including undefined) or old (truthy)
+- newerRefresh: indicates if this is the current feed (falsey) or if there is a newer feed (href to home so we can get the new one)

 ##Feed Item
 ###required
 - id
-- feed: href of the feed
 - home: href of the poster
 - date